openjs-foundation/cross-project-council/GITHUB_ORG_MANGEMENT_POLICY.md

-# Node.js GitHub Organization Management Policy
+# OpenJS GitHub Organization Management Policy

-The Node.js Foundation GitHub Organization (https://github.com/nodejs) is provided as a development resource by the Node.js Foundation under the direction of the Node.js Technical Steering Committee (TSC) and Node.js Foundation Community Committee (CommComm).
+The OpenJS Foundation GitHub Organization (https://github.com/openjs-foundation) is provided as a development resource by the OpenJS Foundation under the direction of the OpenJS Cross Project Council (CPC).

-## Node.js Admin Repository
+## OpenJS Admin Repository

-The [Node.js admin repository][nodejs/admin] serves as the central location for managing Node.js GitHub Organization administrative activities.
-Only Node.js GitHub Organization owners, TSC members, and Community Committee members have write permissions to the Node.js admin repository.
+The [OpenJS admin repository][openjs-foundation/admin] serves as the central location for managing OpenJS GitHub Organization administrative activities.
+Only OpenJS GitHub Organization owners, CPC members have write permissions to the OpenJS admin repository.

 ## Organization Roles